Preethi-Dev/Guest-Writing-assets/ascii_art_method.md

 }
 ```

-Assign the idents to corresponding div blocks using below css:
+Assign the idents to corresponding div blocks using the below CSS:

 ```css
 main .image {